julian-zucker/katacoda-scenarios/functional-python-reduce-boilerplate-with-decorators/step1.md

 function = decorator(function)
 ```

-Now that we know how to use decorators, let's move on to writing out own!
+Now that we know how to use decorators, let's move on to writing our own!